bartenbach/cluster_restart/README.md

 Shred version: 35459
 ```

-Check your ledger/ directory to ensure that you have no snapshot newer than `snapshot-246464040-9kmqknr1D8pQXn92dWMDWvfZ9nwzgxRQ6JnbUrG3KN4F.tar.zst` This is very unlikely, but if found should be removed - please post on Discord if you were to find a newer snapshot!
-Snapshots older than `snapshot-246464040-9kmqknr1D8pQXn92dWMDWvfZ9nwzgxRQ6JnbUrG3KN4F.tar.zst` should not be removed.

-NOTE: You may need to move the created snapshot from your ledger directory to your snapshots directory if you have a custom snapshot directory

-NOTE: If you receive “Error: Slot 246464040 is not available”, please see appendix

 ## Step 2: Adjust your validator command-line arguments, temporarily for this restart to include:
 (--known-validators aren’t needed if you have your own local snapshot and have set –no-genesis-fetch as your validator won’t be downloading anything, you can omit those arguments in this case)